Holyrood Park, a large public park in Edinburgh, is located near the Palace of Holyroodhouse and the Scottish Parliament building.

 Although details are sketchy, St Anthony’s Chapel, still visible in the park’s central area, was probably associated with the monks of Kelso Abbey.

 However, there are some records that suggest that in 1426, the Pope gave money for repairs to the chapel.
-Like Holyrood Abbey, the chapel fell into disrepair during the Reformation of 1560.

 Today, Holyrood Park is a popular destination for locals and tourists alike, offering a peaceful escape from the hustle and bustle of the city.